agrawalsmart7/mywebsite/_posts/2018-4-11-XXE-Understanding-from-Basic-to-Blind.md

 &nbsp;  Welcome to my blog of "From basic XXE to blind XXE"<br><br>

 But first let's understand some basic keywords.

-Entity: Entities reference data that act as an abbreviation or can be found at an external location.
+**Entity**: Entities reference data that act as an abbreviation or can be found at an external location.

 Most common entites are:-

-Internal Entity: If an entity is declared within a DTD it is called as internal entity.
+**Internal Entity**: If an entity is declared within a DTD it is called as internal entity.
-Syntax:- <!ENTITY entity_name "entity_value">
+*Syntax:- <!ENTITY entity_name "entity_value">*

-External Entity: If an entity is declared outside a DTD it is called as external entity.
+**External Entity**: If an entity is declared outside a DTD it is called as external entity.
 Identified by 'SYSTEM'.
-Syntax:- <!ENTITY entity_name SYSTEM "entity_value">
+*Syntax:- <!ENTITY entity_name SYSTEM "entity_value">*

-Parameter Entity: The purpose of a parameter entity is to enable you to create reusable sections of replacement text.
+**Parameter Entity**: The purpose of a parameter entity is to enable you to create reusable sections of replacement text.
 (If not understood, You will understand more clearly in later.)
+*Syntax:- <!ENTITY % entity "another entity (Internal or External)">*

 ## What is XXE?